-Our contributing writers to the Wellcome Trust Sanger Institute Blog.
+Our contributing writers to the Wellcome Sanger Institute Blog.

-Ludmil is currently a PhD student in the Cancer Genome Project where he works under the supervision of Mike Stratton on identifying and understanding the mutational processes that cause cancer.
+Ludmil was a PhD student in the Cancer Genome Project where he worked under the supervision of Mike Stratton on identifying and understanding the mutational processes that cause cancer.

-Browen Aken is the Wellcome Trust Sanger Institute Ensembl Genebuild Team Project Leader.
-She has eight years’ experience in automatic gene annotation.
+Browen Aken was the Wellcome Sanger Institute Ensembl Genebuild Team Project Leader.
+At the time of her blog post, she had eight years’ experience in automatic gene annotation.
 Ensembl annotates protein-coding and non-protein coding genes on vertebrate genomes.
 Gene annotation comes with a number of challenges and each annotation project is different because the data that the team works with is different.
 Some of the annotation challenges are:

 - When genome assemblies are very fragmented, full length protein-coding genes cannot fit onto short pieces of DNA